zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

                                  // with Item 5's advice)
 ```

-Scoped enums are declared via enum class, and they are referred to as enum classes as well.
+Scoped enums are declared via `enum class`.
+They are referred to as enum classes as well.

 Enum classes
 * Reduce namespace pollution
 * Are strongly typed (no implicit conversion to other types, while unscoped enum implicitly convert to integral types)

-Enum classes can be forward declared (by default the underlying type for scoped enums in int, so the compiler knows the size of a forward declared enum.
+Enum classes can be forward declared (by default the underlying type for scoped enums in `int`, so the compiler knows the size of a forward declared enum.
 You can override the default underlying type).

 Unscoped enum can be forward declared only if the underlying type is specified.

 ```cpp